CorentiOS/corentiOS/README.md

 <img align="right" alt="PNG" src="https://github.com/corentios/corentios/blob/main/animoji.PNG?raw=true" />

-I'm Corentin, a Junior iOS Developer 👨‍💻 based in France.
+I'm Corentin, an iOS Developer 👨‍💻 based in France.
 I recently graduated from a master's degree in Computer Science and have been pursuing my passion for iOS development ever since.
 When I'm not coding, I love to travel ✈️ and take photographs 📸.

 ## 🔭 About Personal Stuffs: